What is hepatitis A?

 What are the symptoms of hepatitis A?

-The symptoms of hepatitis A may include tiredness, poor appetite, fever and nausea.
-Some people might also have vomiting and abdominal cramping.
-Urine may become darker in color, and then jaundice (a yellowing of the skin and the whites of the eyes) may appear.
-The disease is rarely fatal and most people recover in a few weeks without any complications.
+Not everyone who is infected will have symptoms.
+If symptoms develop, they can include tiredness, poor appetite, fever, or nausea.
+Some people might also have vomiting or abdominal pain, clay-colored stool, or dark urine.
+Jaundice (a yellowing of the skin and the whites of the eyes) might appear.
+The disease is rarely fatal and most people recover in a couple of months.
 Infants and young children tend to have very mild symptoms and are less likely to develop jaundice than are older children and adults.
-Not everyone who is infected will be symptomatic.

 How soon after exposure do symptoms appear?